brudnak/ha-infra-lb/README.md

 For Rancher QA to easily create HA Rancher setups in AWS with RKE1 as the base.

-This will create two folders next to `ha_test.go`
+This will create however many folders you specify next to `ha_test.go`

 - high-availability-1
 - high-availability-2
+- high-availability-3
+- etc,
+- etc..

 These folders will contain a cluster.yml pre-configured to run `rke up` against with whatever rke version you want.

-And also a preconfigured installation script that you can run `bash install.sh` against.
+And also a pre-configured installation script that you can run `zsh install.sh` against.

 ## How to use it?